michael-brazell-md/nextflow-sandbox/README.md

 Resolved an issue caused by incorrect placement of the configuration file option (-c) when executing the Nextflow config command.

 Removed automatic port mapping with Launch Container when launching docker container, as it would fail if the port was already in use.

+### 0.1.5

+Resolved issue with command args.

+Removed "profile" configuration setting, as this may be set in the "args" configuration setting, and was therefore redundant.